Saint Pierre and Miquelon: 1900–1945

-In 1903, the colony toyed with the idea of joining the United States; however, nothing came of the idea.
+In 1903, the colony toyed with the idea of joining the United States, but nothing came of the idea.
 During the early 1910s, the colony suffered economic hardship as a result of unprofitable fisheries, and large numbers of its inhabitants emigrated to Nova Scotia and Quebec.

-The draft imposed by French authorities on all male inhabitants of conscription age after the outbreak of World War I in 1914 crippled the fisheries, as their catch could not be processed by the older men or the women and children.
+After the outbreak of World War I in 1914, the draft imposed by French authorities on all male inhabitants of conscription age crippled the fisheries, because their catch could not be processed by the older men or the women and children.
 About 400 men from the colony served in the French Armed Forces during the war, 100 of whom died.
 The increase in the adoption of steam fishing trawlers in the fisheries also contributed to the reduction in employment opportunities.

-Smuggling had always been an important economic activity in the islands; however, it became especially prominent in the 1920s with the institution of prohibition in the United States from January 1920 onwards.
-In 1931, the archipelago was reported by The New York Times to have imported 1815271 U.S.gal of whisky from Canada in 12 months, most of which was smuggled into the United States.
+Smuggling had always been an important economic activity in the islands, but it became especially prominent with the institution of prohibition in the United States in January 1920.
+In 1931, The New York Times reported that the archipelago had imported 1815271 U.S.gal of whisky from Canada in 12 months, most of which was smuggled into the United States.
 The end of prohibition in 1933 plunged the islands once more into economic depression.

-During World War II, despite opposition from Canada, Britain, and the United States, the Free French Forces seized the islands from Vichy France, to which the colony's administrator Gilbert de Bournat had pledged its allegiance, on 24 December 1941.
+During World War II, despite opposition from Canada, Britain, and the United States, Free French Forces seized the islands from Vichy France, to which the colony's administrator, Gilbert de Bournat, had pledged allegiance, on 24 December 1941.
 In referendums on both islands, the population endorsed Free France's takeover by over 98%.